epsi-rns/epsi-rns.github.io/_posts/system/2016/2016-02-08-pacman-ignorepkg.markdown

 	Total Download Size:    268.16 MiB

 There is no need to sync 'em all right!
-Since we want to ignore it, add these line to pacman.conf as shown in second picture below.
+Since we want to ignore it, add these line to <code class="code-file">/etc/pacman.conf</code> as shown in second picture below.
 Do not forget to save it.

 {% highlight conf %}
 IgnorePkg   = linux